 Overall, we would suggest that our review highlights the need for further research in a number of areas.
-One area for particular consideration includes the need to consult closely with the individuals who use HITs (e.g. healthcare practitioners and those with health conditions).54-5657 58 Specific areas for consultation may include the types of outcomes that are of interest to these groups and approaches that support better appraisals of “directness” (i.e. the certainty with which decision makers can conclude that the results of an evaluation may also apply to the population or setting that they are interested in).
-54 55 57
+One area for particular consideration includes the need to consult closely with the individuals who use HITs (e.g. healthcare practitioners and those with health conditions).
+One approach may be to present the results of this review to a group of key individuals who use and evaluate HITs and to use a Delphi, consensus approach to identify which of the recommendations most helpfully represent their views on different aspects of evaluation.
+This approach would help to minimise bias by allowing different individuals to express their views without being influenced by other participants.

+These methods could be particularly useful for developing an outcome reporting framework (such as a Core Outcome Set (COS)) or for the development of a guideline for improving the appraisal of HITs.

+COS are agreed, standardised, outcomes that should be measured and reported in all trials in a particular research area54-56.
+COS have been demonstrated to ensure that studies report the most relevant outcomes; to reduce the risk of outcome reporting bias; and to facilitate meta-analysis57 58.
+But it is recommended that individuals with experience of different aspects of a health condition or setting are involved in their development to make sure that the recommended outcome measures are important to individuals from these key groups.

+A guideline to support the appraisal of HIT evaluations could include recommendations relating to the most appropriate choices of study design or may support decision makers with reviews of “directness”.
+Directness refers to the certainty with which individuals can conclude that the results of an evaluation may also apply to the population or setting that they are interested in.
+This review highlights a number of key factors that may need to be considered in order to successfully appraise the participant and intervention characteristics that affect directness.
+However it would be helpful to present these factors to individuals who commission and use HITs in order to establish which features are most relevant to their decision making processes when they review HIT evaluations.
+We would suggest that the results of our review indicate the need for further research in this area.

 CONCLUSION

 HIT evaluations are important but they are challenging to conduct and appraise.
 Existing frameworks provide recommendations for improving the methods used in HIT studies but there is still uncertainty about which of the suggested approaches are the most useful.
 By using systematic methods to organise existing recommendations into key themes, this review provides a useful resource for individuals tasked with conducting and appraising HIT evaluations.
 This review also highlights the limitations of existing frameworks and helps to identify how future evaluation research may be improved through the use of more rigorous methods, and the involvement of a wider group of stakeholders.